ricardobrg/website/src/docs/development/tools/formatting.md

 Install the `Dart` plugin (see [Editor setup](/docs/get-started/editor)) to get automatic formatting of code in Android Studio and IntelliJ.

-To automatically format the code in the current source code window, right-click in the code window and select `Reformat Code with dartfmt`.
+To automatically format your code in the current source code window, use `Cmd+Alt+L` (on Mac) or `Ctrl+Alt+L` (on Windows and Linux).
-You can add a keyboard shortcut to this in Keymap section of IntelliJ Preferences.
+Android Studio and IntelliJ also provides a check box named `Format code on save` on the Flutter page in Preferences (on Mac) or Settings (on Windows and Linux) which will format the current file automatically when you save it.

 ## Automatically formatting code in VS Code